 Mind mapping, a technique for visually representing information and ideas, offers demonstrated cognitive benefits for organizing and understanding complex concepts.
 The advent of artificial intelligence opens up new perspectives for exploiting this potential, provided it is used thoughtfully and methodically.

-Mind mapping is simply a structured methodology that allows:
+Mind mapping is simply a structured methodology that enables:

-This cognitive approach turns linear thinking into a multi-dimensional exploration, where each connection reveals new perspectives.
+This cognitive approach turns linear thinking into multi-dimensional exploration, where each connection reveals new perspectives.

-Mind mapping draws its strength from the cognitive multimodality that it engages.
-The visual representation, combining text, colors and shapes, simultaneously activates different learning channels.
-This sensory orchestration doesn't just present information: it transforms it into an integrated learning experience.
+Mind mapping draws its strength from the multiple cognitive modes it engages.
+Visual representation combining text, colors, and shapes, activates different learning channels simultaneously.
+This well-orchestrated approach doesn't just present information: it transforms it into an integrated learning experience.

 Explaining relationships between concepts is another major advantage.
-By making connections that are often implicit visible, mind mapping allows for systemic understanding that goes beyond the simple accumulation of knowledge.
-This mapping facilitates the emergence of a global vision of the subject studied.
+By making implicit visible connections, mind mapping allows for systemic understanding that goes beyond the simple accumulation of knowledge.
+This mapping facilitates the emergence of a global vision of a subject.

 The cognitive effort mobilized to create a mental map represents its greatest educational virtue.
 The act of prioritizing information, establishing relevant relationships, and questioning the very structure of our knowledge involves an active process of memorization and deep understanding.

-The first limitation lies in the risk of passivity in the face of a pre-existing mental map.
+The first limitation lies in the risk of passivity when viewing a pre-existing mental map.
 The simple consultation of a diagram, however well designed, does not guarantee the active assimilation of knowledge.
 True learning comes from engaging in the process of creation and structuring.

 Artificial intelligence is radically transforming the mind mapping approach by introducing sophisticated automatic generation capabilities.
 Tools and languages like Mermaid now make it possible to produce structured diagrams based on a simple conceptual description.
 However, this automation raises a fundamental question: how to preserve the cognitive effort essential for learning in this new creative process?